-The following program goals and specific learning objectives are a result of a School of Business faculty consensus and reflect what knowledge and abilities would be expected as a result of BBA completion.
+The following program goals and specific learning objectives are a result of a School of Business charter faculty consensus and reflect what knowledge and abilities would be expected as a result of Bachelor of Business Administration completion.
 These outcomes reflect general business knowledge, analytical and cognitive skills and discipline-specific information.
-Thus, a graduate with a BBA degree with a concentration in Accounting, Finance, General Business, International Business or Marketing will:
+Thus, a graduate with a BBA degree with a concentration in Accounting, Finance, Economics, International Business, Management, Management Information Systems, or Marketing will:

-- 1) Demonstrate the ability to make decisions and to think critically based on the acquisition of theoretical and (applied) business knowledge. - Students will be able to identify key assumptions used in business decision-making.
+- 1) Demonstrate the ability to make decisions and to think critically based on the acquisition of theoretical and applied business knowledge. - Students will be able to identify key assumptions used in business decision-making. - Students will be able to examine business issues and problems using appropriate analytical techniques.

-- Students will be able to examine business issues and problems using appropriate analytical techniques. - Students will have an understanding of the cross-functional and interdisciplinary nature of business issues and decisions. - Students will be able to conduct a strategic analysis of a real or simulated business organization. - Students will have an understanding of key concepts of the business disciplines (i.e., management, marketing, and economics/finance). - Demonstrate an understanding of the importance of ethical, legal and economic perspectives in contemporary business environments. - Students will be able to identify and apply a framework for examining ethical dilemmas in business situations. - Students will be able to identify key concepts in business. - Students will be able to critique business decisions with regard to social responsibility. - 3) Students will have an understanding of global business issues. - Students will be able to identify current global issues in light of their effect on business opportunities and decisions. - Students will be able to demonstrate understanding of cultural similarities and differences and their effects on organizations. - 4) Demonstrate effective oral and written communication. - Students will be able to create well written documents on a business issue or problem. - Students will be able to deliver an effective oral presentation on a business topic. - Students will use appropriate technologies to enhance their written and oral presentations.
+- Students will have an understanding of the cross-functional and interdisciplinary nature of business issues and decisions. - Students will be able to conduct a strategic analysis of a real or simulated business organization. - Students will have an understanding of key concepts of the business disciplines (i.e., management, marketing, and economics/finance). - Demonstrate an understanding of the importance of ethical, legal and economic perspectives in contemporary business environments. - Students will be able to identify and apply a framework for examining ethical dilemmas in business situations. - Students will be able to identify key concepts in business. - Students will be able to critique business decisions with regard to social responsibility. - 3) Students will have an understanding of global business issues. - Students will be able to identify current global issues in light of their effect on business opportunities and decisions. - Students will be able to demonstrate understanding of cultural similarities and differences and their effects on organizations. - Students will be able to understand effects of political/legal/economic environments on global operations. - 4) Demonstrate effective oral and written communication. - Students will be able to create well written documents on a business issue or problem. - Students will be able to deliver an effective oral presentation on a business topic. - Students will use appropriate technologies to enhance their written and oral presentations.